openmrs/openmrs-contrib-rest-api-docs/Encounter/encounter_type.md

 ### Delete an encounter type

-* Delete or Void a target encounter type by its UUID.
+* Delete or retire a target encounter type by its UUID.
 Returns a `404 Not Found` status if encounter type not exists.If user not logged in to perform this action, a `401 Unauthorized` status returned.

     #### Query Parameters

     Parameter | Type | Description
     --- | --- | ---
-    *purge* | `Boolean` | The resource will be voided unless purge = ‘true’
+    *purge* | `Boolean` | The resource will be retired unless purge = ‘true’

     ```console
         DELETE /encountertype/:target_encounter_type_uuid?purge=true